AzurasTsar/Cubulus_Alpha/README.md

 # Cubulus_Alpha
+DUE TO GITHUB'S FILE SIZE LIMIT, ALL VERSIONS FROM 1.2 ON CAN BE FOUND HERE: https://drive.google.com/open?id=1my8Bu6Wxs25faipohq-wJkUBi5nN_Z4F

 Early pre-alpha build for my first Unity game Cubulus, a synthwave-themed endless runner

 Windows Installation Instructions: Download Cubulus[Version#].zip and UnityPlayer.dll to the same directory, extract Cubulus.zip to it and run Cubulus.exe